thisdot/starter.dev-github-showcases/README.md

 ## Possible Features and Enhancements

 This project is built using a number of beginner to advanced techniques to solve a number of different problems.
-The following is a list of additional features that could be built into theis application to either make it feel more like GitHub or add a unique, personal touch.
+The following is a list of additional features that could be build into the application to either make it feel more like GitHub or add a unique, personal touch.

 | Project                     | Description                                                                                                                  | Skill        |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------|--------------|